- SCU Home Page

 London Internship (INTL 119)

-(Required for Fall Internship Option students; Elective for Winter quarter students)
+(Required for Fall Internship Option students)

 Based on academic background, personal interests, qualifications, and professional goals participants in the SCU London program are interviewed and (if qualified) placed in a community-based, internship placement in and around London.
 An international internship at FIE is a pre-professional, field-based experience coupled with academic analysis and reflection.
 It is an educational experience whose goals are to develop professional and cultural skills and provide personal and career awareness.
 It is an experience through which students can begin to apply classroom theory to practice.
 An international internship provides an opportunity to experience working life in another country, and challenges pre-conceived notions of cultures and of the professional world.

 (Fulfills COMM 198 for Communication majors; Updated: January 22, 2010 - This course is NOT Approved to fulfill FNCE 198 for Finance Majors)